burnsr77/burnsr77.github.io/cv/index.md

 2016 "Big Data, digital humanitarianism, and smart cities: New directions for GIScience research".
 Invited presentation at San Diego State University Department of Geography: San Diego, CA.

-2016 "The inequalities of economic and representational inclusion in digital ‘solutions’ to urban crisis".
+2016 "The inequalities of economic and representational inclusion in digital 'solutions' to urban crisis".
 Regional Studies Association: Smart City-Regional Governance for Sustainability.
 Dresden, Germany.

 2014 "Crisis Mapping as Social Process: Research and Policy Implications of New Digital Technologies".
 Keynote presentation at Crisis Mapping Seminar, Heidelberg University, Germany.

-2014 "The Digital Humanitarian Moment: New Practices, Knowledge Politics, and Philanthro-capitalism."
-University of Washington Department of Geography Colloquium.
-Seattle, WA.

-2012 "Digital Public Scholarship: Mapping Youth Journeys."
-College of Arts &amp; Sciences Dean's Showcase.
-HuskyFest 2012.
-Seattle, WA.

-2010 Mitchell, K. &amp; R. Burns [equal contribution] "Mapping Engagement: Using Basic Geovisualization Technologies to Help Children Become Better Geographers and Better Citizens."
-Plenary session, Fall meeting of the Association of Washington Geographers.

-2009 "Visualization of Attribute Spaces Involving Places, People and Utterances."
-International Cartographic Conference.
-Santiago, Chile.

-<b>*Panel Participation &amp; Sessions Organized*</b>
+<b>*Conference Sessions Organized*</b>

-2019 (expected)	Organizer.
-"Critical New Media and the Urban: Productive Tensions, or Conflicted Antagonisms?".
-Annual Meeting of the AAG.
-Washington, DC.
-Organized with Eliot Tretter.

-2019 (expected)	Organizer.
+2019 Organizer.
 "Gendering the Smart City: Towards Just and Feminist Urban Futures".
 Annual Meeting of the AAG.
 Washington, DC.
 Organized with Ayona Datta, Nabeela Ahmed, and Max Andrucki.

-2019 (expected)	Panelist.
-"Realizing the value of interdisciplinary research: How can critical theory be 'applied' to smart cities?"
-Annual Meeting of the AAG.
-Washington, DC.

 2018 Panelist and Organizer.
 "Interdisciplinary Critical Data Studies".
 Annual Meeting of the Association for Information Science and Technology (57% acceptance rate).
 Vancouver, BC.

 2018 Organizer and panelist.
 "My City Is Smarter than Yours: Deconstructing the Buzzwords".
 Annual Meeting of the AAG.
 New Orleans, LA.
 Organizer with Victoria Fast.

 2018 Organizer.
 "Making Smarter Environments: The Environmental Politics and Practices of Smart Cities".
 Annual Meeting of the AAG.
 New Orleans, LA.
 Organizer with Anthony Levenda.

 2017 Organizer.
 "Urban-economic Perspectives on Technology".
 Annual Meeting of the AAG.
 Boston, MA.
 Organizer with Daniel Cockayne.

-2017	Panelist.
-"Documenting Evidence for Human Rights Tribunals and Litigation Using Geographic Research and Tools."
-Annual Meeting of the AAG.
-Boston, MA.

 2016 Organizer.
 "Hipster Geographies: Socio-spatial Practices, Politics, and Economies of Culture’s Most Maligned Figure".
 Annual Meeting of the AAG.
 San Francisco, CA. Organizer with Cristina Temenos and Jesse McClelland.
 (2 sessions)

 2016 Organizer.
 "Toward a Geographical Software Studies".
 Annual meeting of the AAG.
 San Francisco, CA. Organizer with Nick Lally.
 (4 sessions)

 2013 Organizer.
 "Whither Small Data?: The Limits of 'Big Data' and the Value of 'Small Data' Studies."
 Organizer with Jim Thatcher.
 Annual meeting of the AAG.
-Los Angeles, CA. Presenting panelists: Rob Kitchin, Jim Thatcher, Ralph Schroeder \(Oxford Internet Institute, Oxford University\), Taylor Shelton.
-Discussant: Andrés Monroy-Hernández \(Microsoft Research\).
+Los Angeles, CA.

 2013	Organizer.
 "Critical Interventions into Gender &amp; the Geoweb."
 Organizer with Monica Stephens.
 Annual meeting of the AAG.
 Los Angeles, CA. Presenting panelists: Brent Hecht, Monica Stephens, Michele Masucci, Adrianne Wadewitz \(Center of Digital Learning and Research, Occidental College\).

-2012	Organizer.
-"Connecting Grassroots to Government for Disaster Management: A Policy Roundtable."
-Organizer with Lea Shanley, John Crowley, and Alyson Lyons.
-Washington, DC.
-For list of panelists, see: http://www.wilsoncenter.org/sites/default/files/GrassrootstoGovernmentAgenda-9.9.12_0.pdf

-2011	Organizer.
-"Critical Perspectives on Software &amp; Space."
-Organizer with Joe Eckert.
-Annual meeting of the AAG.
-Seattle, WA.
-Presenting panelists: Mark Graham, Matt Zook, Rob Kitchin, Wendy Chun \(Modern Culture and Media, Brown University\).
-Chair: Sarah Elwood.
-Discussant: Matt Wilson.

 <a name="conference"> </a>

 ## Conference organizing
 2018 Organizer.
 13th Annual Critical Geographies Mini-conference.
 University of Calgary.

 2017 Co-organizer.
 "Emerging Theories in Critical Cartography and GIS".
 Workshop concurrent with the North American Cartographic Information Society.
 Montreal, QC.

 2017 Co-organizer.
 "The Social and Environmental Implications of Smart Cities: a Global Comparative Research Agenda".
 Workshop at University of Calgary.

 <a name="teaching"> </a>

-## Teaching Experience
+## Select Teaching Experience

-Advanced Research and Applications in GIS; Urban and Environmental GIS; Introduction to Geospatial Methods (U of Calgary)
+Advanced Research and Applications in GIS; Urban and Environmental GIS; Introduction to Geospatial Methods; Urban Studies Capstone; Spaces of Urban Politics (U of Calgary)

 Smart Cities Asia: Geography Field School (UofC study abroad)

 Capstone Seminar (UofC Arts & Sciences Honours Academy)

+Representation (UofC Arts & Sciences Honours Academy)

 Web and Mobile GIS; Digital Mapping; Fundamentals of GIS (Temple U)